Table of Contents

 What are the benefits of using AI-powered video analytics over traditional surveillance?

 Traditional surveillance relies on manual review after an incident.
-AI-powered systems analyze footage in real time, automate incident detection, provide operational metrics, and integrate with other data sources, delivering a far richer set of insights with less labor.
+AI-powered systems analyze footage in real time, automate incident detection, provide retail operations intelligence, and integrate with other data sources.
+This delivers a far richer set of insights with less labor, helping to reduce investigation time significantly.

 Can I use my existing cameras with video analytics retail store solutions?

-Most modern platforms, including Spot AI, are camera-agnostic and work with standard IP cameras, allowing retailers to avoid costly hardware replacements.
+Yes.
+Most modern platforms, including Spot AI, offer camera-agnostic video analytics.
+They work with standard IP cameras, allowing retailers to avoid costly hardware replacements and rip-and-replace projects.

 How quickly can a video analytics solution be implemented?